How Do You Define Mania, And What Are The Symptoms?

 Mania and bipolar disorder

-Bipolar disorder can be characterized by extreme mood swings that range between intense highs (mania) and lows (depression).
+Bipolar disorder is a serious mental illness characterized by extreme mood swings that range between intense highs (mania) and lows (depression).
 Those with bipolar disorder may experience symptoms like those mentioned above in addition to depressive or hypomanic symptoms.
 In a pattern known as rapid cycling, an individual with bipolar disorder experiences at least four hypomanic, manic, or depressive episodes in a year.
 Many people also experience mixed episodes, which are characterized by both manic and depressive symptoms.
 According to a study published in the International Journal of Bipolar Disorders (Int J Bipolar Disord), “5–40% of manic subjects present with concomitant depressive symptoms”.

 While the exact cause of bipolar disorder is unknown, one of the primary contributors is abnormalities in the structure and function of certain brain regions.
 For example, there is thought to be a link between decreased volume in the prefrontal cortex and mania.
 Other common risk factors include a family history of psychiatric disorders, traumatic or stressful events (e.g., a serious medical condition or an extreme change in one’s life circumstances), and the use of recreational drugs.